Nursing & Midwifery

 Research Themes

-Nursing and Midwifery: Chronic Illness and Palliative Care (PhD/MPhil)
+Chronic Illness and Palliative Care (PhD)

 You’ll work with an internationally recognised and connected group of researchers conducting research with them to provide new solutions for supportive care in chronic illness and innovative palliative care.

-Nursing and Midwifery: Maternal and Child Health (PhD/MPhil)
+Maternal and Child Health (PhD)

 You’ll work with an outstanding group of researchers who are at the heart of improvements in parental and child health, recognising that improving health in pregnancy, infancy and childhood is important for adult health and wellbeing across generations.

-Nursing and Midwifery: Education and Practice (PhD/MPhil)
+Education and Practice (PhD/MPhil)

-The School is at the forefront of educational innovation and this theme showcases emergent research and scholarship in education and practice.
+The school is at the forefront of educational innovation and this theme showcases emergent research and scholarship in education and practice.

 This programme promotes the integration of research in curriculum and practice development enabling us to develop the future leaders in nursing and midwifery.